Exact final state integrals for strong field QED

-At first glance, in writing (\ref{prob0}) we have added to the numerical complexity, constructing the inner double integral from the simple integrals $B_{\nu}$.
+At first glance, in writing (\ref{prob0}) we have added to the numerical complexity, constructing a double integral out of simple ones.
 But, in fact, by a change of quadrature order, the analytical integration over $\mathbf{k}^{\prime\perp}$, and $k^{\prime-}$ leaves us with only two easy integrals, instead of the initial four.
 In addition, we get rid of the rapid oscillations encountered when computing $B_{\nu}$.
-Expressing $k^{\prime}\cdot\left\langle \pi\right\rangle $ in lightfront coordinates, we notice the integral over $\mathbf{k}^{\prime\perp}$ is Gaussian, if regulated by replacing in the exponent the factor $\theta$ by $\theta+i\varepsilon$, then taking $\varepsilon\searrow0$.
+Expressing $k^{\prime} \cdot\left\langle \pi\right\rangle $ in lightfront coordinates, we notice the integral over $\mathbf{k}^{\prime\perp}$ is Gaussian, if regulated by replacing in the exponent the factor $\theta$ by $\theta+i\varepsilon$, then taking $\varepsilon\searrow0$.
 The previous damping factor is now superfluous.
 Introducing the invariant number $b_{0}=\frac{2k\cdot v}{m}$, the result is

 where

 We recognize the effective mass $M=\sqrt{\left\langle \pi\right\rangle ^{2}}$, first introduced by Kibble, that appears in the Volkov propagator \cite{kibble} and the Wigner function \cite{wig1, wig2}: